PTA Membership Drive: Tips from PTA Leaders

 10) Prizes for the Winning Class!

-The class with the highest membership at the end of each term could be given a special prize.
+The class with the highest membership could be given a special prize at the end of each term.
 One idea that was a hit among the webinar participants was for the winning class to get a Zoom meeting with a llama.
-As this is a unique idea, and one that elementary kids will love, it is sure to blow up among other classes and raise motivation levels to recruit new members.
+As this is a unique idea that elementary kids will love, it will surely blow up among other classes and raise motivation levels to recruit new members.

 Other suggestions were a socially distant popcorn or ice-cream party to celebrate, and the teachers of these sections could be given a small raise in their teacher allocation money.